Judging the algorithm: Algorithmic accountability on the risk assessment tool for intimate partner violence in the Basque Country: Is judicial reasoning aided by EPV?

 When deciding whether to prohibit the accused from approaching or communicating with an intimate contact, such as their wife or partner, judges will also have to make an assessment of risk.
 Indeed, where domestic violence is a potential factor, the assessment of objective risk is a legally-required element in judicial decisions restricting an individual’s movements, as set out below.

-This paper considers real examples of judicial decision-making behaviour.
-A judge will hear representations of lawyers, documentary evidence, and sometimes oral evidence from witnesses, the accuser and the defendant.\footnote{see for an exploration of where the output of an algorithms falls within this framework \cite{vanderstichele_normative_2019}}.
-At the end of the hearing, on deciding what measures to take, the individual in the judicial role is also presented with evidence of the EPV-R score, suggesting the risk level of the defendant.
-This score is presented without a narrative.
-It is left to the judge to decide how to weigh this score, but the score is impossible to interrogate at court.
-It may contrast strongly with their own judgement.
+A judge will hear representations of lawyers, documentary evidence, and sometimes oral evidence from witnesses, the accuser and the defendant.\footnote{For an exploration of where the output of an algorithms falls within this evidential framework see \cite{vanderstichele_normative_2019}.} The individual in the judicial role is also presented with documentary evidence of the EPV score, suggesting the risk level of the defendant.
+The score is presented without an algorithmic explanation.
+It is left to the judge to decide whether to follow this algorithmic evidence, and there is limited or no opportunity to interrogate the score at court.
+It may contrast strongly with their own judgement and human experience.
 How this conflict is resolved will vary according to the individual judge, but will have serious consequences for the parties to the case.
-We consider status of the algorithm as a quasi-expert, and the tendency for humans to treat computer-derived scores with more weight.
+We consider the status of the algorithm as a quasi-expert, and the tendency for humans to treat computer-derived scores with more weight.

-\subsection{On what basis does the Judge consider the assessment of risk?}
+\subsection{On what basis does a judge consider the assessment of risk?}

-In the legal framework, and specifically Ley 544 ter 1, judges are required to exercise their discretion in assessing the dangerousness of the offender.\footnote{544 ter 1, Ley Enjuiciamiento Criminal (LECRIM).}
+In the legal framework, and specifically Ley 544 ter 1 LECrim, judges are required to exercise their discretion in assessing the dangerousness of the offender:

 \begin{quote}